AdobeDocs/audience-manager.de-DE/help/using/features/profile-merge-rules/merge-rules-start.md

    * **[!UICONTROL Device Co-op]**
 4. Klicken Sie auf **[!UICONTROL Save]**.

-## Konfigurieren von Regelcode für Zusammenführungsregeln {#configure-merge-rule-code}
+## Configure Merge Rule Code {#configure-merge-rule-code}

-Befolgen Sie diese Anweisungen, um den Code [!UICONTROL Experience Cloud ID Service]und [!UICONTROL DIL]den Mobilcode [!DNL SDK] für die Verwendung mit Ihren Zusammenführungsregeln einzurichten.
+Follow these instructions to set up the [!UICONTROL Experience Cloud ID Service], [!UICONTROL DIL], and mobile [!DNL SDK] code to work with your merge rules.

 <!-- merge-rules-configure-code.xml -->

 ### Voraussetzungen

-Vor Abschluss dieser Verfahren müssen Sie eine [geräteübergreifende Datenquelle](#create-data-source) und [Regeln](#create-profile-merge-rule) *für die Profilzusammenführung* einrichten.
+You must set up a [cross-device data source](#create-data-source) and [profile merge rules](#create-profile-merge-rule) *before* completing these procedures.

-## Für Experience Cloud ID-Dienstkunden {#id-service-customers}
+## For Experience Cloud ID Service Customers {#id-service-customers}

-Die und [!UICONTROL Experience Cloud ID Service] die aktuelle Version von [DIL](../../dil/dil-overview.md) werden bei der Arbeit mit [!UICONTROL Profile Merge Rules]Ihnen empfohlen.
-Sie müssen jedoch nicht mit [!UICONTROL Experience Cloud ID Service] dieser Funktion arbeiten.
-Wenn Sie nur dazu verwenden [!UICONTROL DIL], lesen Sie den [unten stehenden](../../features/profile-merge-rules/merge-rules-start.md#legacy-dil) Abschnitt zu DIL.
+The [!UICONTROL Experience Cloud ID Service] and the latest version of [DIL](../../dil/dil-overview.md) are recommended when working with [!UICONTROL Profile Merge Rules].
+However, you don't have to use the [!UICONTROL Experience Cloud ID Service] to work with this feature.
+If you're just using [!UICONTROL DIL], see the [legacy DIL section](../../features/profile-merge-rules/merge-rules-start.md#legacy-dil) below.

-### Funktion &quot;Kunden-ID festlegen&quot; konfigurieren
+### Funktion "Kunden-ID festlegen" konfigurieren

-Wenn Sie mit der [!UICONTROL Experience Cloud ID Service]Funktion arbeiten, übergibt die `setCustomerIDs` Funktion deklarierte IDs an [!DNL Audience Manager].
-Um eine Regel zum Zusammenführen von Profilen zu verwenden, müssen Sie den `setCustomerIDs` Integrationscode ändern, der angegeben wurde, wenn Sie eine geräteübergreifende Datenquelle erstellt haben.
-Angenommen, Sie haben eine geräteübergreifende Datenquelle mit dem Integrationscode `my_datasource_ic`erstellt.
+When working with the [!UICONTROL Experience Cloud ID Service], the `setCustomerIDs` function passes declared IDs to [!DNL Audience Manager].
+To use a profile merge rule, you must modify `setCustomerIDs` to use the integration code specified when you created a cross-device data source.
+For example, say you've created a cross-device data source with the integration code `my_datasource_ic`.
 Um eine deklarierte ID zu übermitteln, fügen Sie den Integrationscode der Besucher-ID-Funktion hinzu, wie im folgenden Codebeispiel unten gezeigt.

 #### Generisches Codebeispiel